LED LIGHTING & ENERGY EFFICIENCY PROJECTS

-Your building’s energy systems are critical to employee productivity and their work environment; customer, employee, patient and student comfort and health and how effectively your business functions.
+Your building’s energy systems are critically tied to employee productivity, your customer, employee, patient and student comfort and health and how effectively your business functions.
 If you are paying high utility rates, seeing escalating equipment repair costs, or are hearing negative internal or external feedback about your buildings, it’s probably time to consider a retrofit.

 Here are the key pieces of equipment to assess:

 Since about 40%-60%* of the energy costs of office buildings and warehouses are from your lighting system, if your system is nearing 10 years or older, you have less efficient systems that are producing uneven or poor light, or if you're starting to see electrical ballast failures, then it’s definitely time to switch to LED lights.

 As much as 50% of lighting energy savings can be achieved with lighting controls.